maximbaz/yubikey-touch-detector/README.md

 $ systemctl --user enable yubikey-touch-detector.service
 ```

+Alternatively you can download the latest release from the [GitHub releases](https://github.com/maximbaz/yubikey-touch-detector/releases) page.
+All releases are signed with [my PGP key](https://keybase.io/maximbaz).

-Alternatively install it with `go`:
+Finally you can install the app with `go`:

 ```
 $ go get -u github.com/maximbaz/yubikey-touch-detector